Aidar5/nattoeng/docs/source/book/04_data_structures/6_dicts.rst

 Dictionary
 ====================

-Dictionaries are a mutable ordered data type:
+Dictionaries are mutable ordered data type:

-* data in the dictionary are pairs ``ключ: значение``
+* data in the dictionary are pairs ``key: value``
 * values are accessible by key, not by number as in lists
 * the entries in the dictionary display in the order they were defined.
 * since dictionaries are mutable, the dictionary items can be changed, added, removed
 * the key must be an immutable object: number, string, tuple
-* значение может быть данными любого типа
+* value can be data of any type

 .. note::
-    In other programming languages, a similar dictionary can be called an associative array, hash, or hash table.
+    In other programming languages a similar dictionary can be called an associative array, hash, or hash table.

 Example of dictionary: